WobbbleFoot/MonkeyType-theme/README.md

 # MonkeyType Theme ⌨️
 My Bocchi the Rock theme for MonkeyType

-Copy paste URL from theme.txt to a browser that supports MonkeyType
+Copy paste the URL from the `theme.txt` file to a browser that supports MonkeyType

 Raw Settings: